dataart-telco/osm-docker/README.md

 #### Known issues:

+0. VCA and UI has port conflict: 8443 is used by LXD on host.
+Seems this port is hardcoded in UI JS
 1. Huge size of SO and SO-UI containers
 2. VCA is not finished yet.
 Juju uses lxd, but docker can't start it inside. **Temporary solution:** attach lxd from host to container